 - subject to your consent, any agent, contractor or third party service provider who provides marketing services to us in connection with the development and promotion of our fundraising activities.

 Please note that the addresses of those using the ‘Contact us’ facility are only retained for the purposes of reply or to be forwarded to the appropriate Plan office for action.
 E-mail addresses are not otherwise retained.
 E-mail addresses used to contact us in this way are not passed to any third party.

 A cookie is a text-only piece of information that a website transfers to your computer’s hard disk so that the website can remember who you are.
-A cookie will normally contains the name of the Internet domain from which the cookie has come, the “lifetime” of the cookie, and a value, usually a randomly generated unique number.
+A cookie will normally contain the name of the Internet domain from which the cookie has come, the “lifetime” of the cookie, and a value, usually a randomly generated unique number.

 Users have the opportunity to set their devices to accept all cookies, to notify them when a cookie is issued, or not to receive cookies at any time.
-To prevent the download of cookies, or otherwise control how cookies are used on your computer, please read the help information supplied with your Internet browser software or go to: www.allaboutcookies.org.
+To prevent the download of cookies, or otherwise control how cookies are used on your computer, please read the help information supplied with your Internet browser software or go to www.allaboutcookies.org.

 The Website uses Google Analytics to help analyse how users use the site.
 This analytical tool uses ‘cookies’, which are text files placed on your computer, to collect standard internet log information and visitor behaviour information in an anonymous form.

 The information generated by the cookie about your use of the Website (including your IP address) is transmitted to Google.
 This information is then used to evaluate visitors’ use of the Website and to compile statistical reports on website activity for Plan.